Skip to main content

 The solution

-• Developed a probabilistic matching algorithm to “deduplicate” child records and IDs to get more accurate enrollment numbers
+• Developing a probabilistic matching algorithm to identify and resolve duplicate child records

-• Integrated agile and iterative practices described in the U.S. Digital Services Playbook to get useful working software into the hands of users as soon as possible
+• Using agile, iterative delivery practices aligned with the U.S. Digital Services Playbook to get working software into users’ hands early and often

-With these systems in place, OEC is now better positioned to maintain the ECE Reporter so that it can continually benefit from insights into enrollment data.
-Not only that, OEC sees the ECE Reporter as a model for modernizing its existing data systems across other programs and agencies within the State of Connecticut.
+With these capabilities in place, OEC was well positioned to maintain and evolve the ECE Reporter over time.
+The platform also served as a blueprint for modernizing data systems across other programs and agencies within the State of Connecticut.

 The results

-• Enabled OEC to take over operation and maintenance of ECE Reporter in order to facilitate long-term usage
+• Transitioned full operation and maintenance of the ECE Reporter to OEC for long-term sustainability

 Let’s deliver together.